Research shows that 95 passwords are stolen every second, and roughly eight million passwords are pilfered each day.*

 Sometimes this includes a vacation package, health care and a 401(k).
 Often times, your 401(k) is the one benefit that you’d much rather read later.
 And before you know it later turns into three years.
 So before you close your benefits folder and lock it away in your office drawer, get the 4-1-1 on some 401(k) basics.

 That’s right, you have a real job, which means you have paychecks arriving straight into your MyLife Checking account from your employer.
 Thank you, direct deposit.
-But also, scorn you, direct deposit, because now that money might just burn a hole in your pocket if you’re not careful.
-So, how do you become more careful with your hard-earned money?
+But also, scorn you, direct deposit, because now that money is so easily accessible, it might just burn a hole in your pocket if you’re not careful.
+So, how do you make sure you don't blow all your hard-earned money on unnecessary goods?

 Age might be just a number, but your credit score is a little bit more than just that.